-Compensation Claw Back Policy.
+Compensation Claw Back Policy

 Currently, we do not have a policy regarding retroactive adjustments to any cash compensation paid to our executive officers and other employees where the payments were predicated upon the achievement of financial results that were subsequently the subject of a financial restatement.
-We intend to adopt a general compensation recovery, or claw back, policy covering our annual and long-term incentive award plans and arrangements effective upon us becoming a publicly-traded company.
+We have adopted a general compensation recovery, or claw back, policy covering our annual and long-term incentive award plans and arrangements effective January 14, 2019.